 Congressman Tom Cole is the current representative from the 4th district of Oklahoma.
 Presently serving in his ninth term, Congressman Cole was elected to Congress in 2002.
 In Congress, he is recognized as an advocate for taxpayers and small business, a proponent for a strong national defense, and a leader in promoting biomedical research.

-Ambassador Mark Dybul is the faculty director of the Center for Global Health and Quality at the Georgetown University Medical Center, which seeks to work with international partners to respond to pressing global health challenges.
+Ambassador Mark Dybul is the faculty director of the Center for Global Health Practice and Impact at the Georgetown University Medical Center, which seeks to work with international partners to respond to pressing global health challenges.
 A well-recognized global health expert and humanitarian, Dybul has served as head of both the Global Fund to Fight AIDS, Tuberculosis and Malaria and PEPFAR.